15.9 — Friend classes and friend member functions

 }

-members can access the private members of any Storage
+Because the Display class is a friend of Storage, Display members can access the private members of any Storage object they have access to.

 This program produces the following result: